Craft room ideas – 10 ways to create a practical yet stylish space

 When it comes to selecting home office paint color ideas for craft rooms, think about how you want the space to feel.
 While creative spaces should be inspiring, it's also important that they allow you to focus and are not overwhelming.

-Decorating with white is a perfect neutral base for experimenting with color, plus it will make small home offices and craft corners feel brighter, alternatively, a soft pastel will provide a hint of color and personality without feeling too dominating.
+Decorating with white is a perfect neutral base for experimenting with color, plus it will make small home offices and craft corners feel brighter, alternatively, a soft pastel will provide a hint of color and personality without feeling too dominating, or decorating with yellow will provide an energising space.

 'Soft Pinks such as ‘Dorchester Pink’ and ‘Confetti' provide warmth to a space whilst remaining light and airy.
 They are not too serious and often make us feel uplifted and calm,' explains Ruth Mottershead, creative director at Little Greene.